7 Best Google Maps API Alternatives in 2026: The Complete Evaluation Guide

 Website: mapbox.com

-Best for: Custom map experiences, automotive & connected vehicles, data visualization
+Best for: Custom map experiences, automotive and connected vehicles, data visualization

 Free tier: Free usage tiers available across all APIs (e.g., 50,000 map loads/month on web).
 Credit card required to activate.